 Editors Note: To close out our 2012 blog entries, we thought that we’d ask our resident bloggers to share some words on their favorite albums of 2012.
-There is quite a vast array of musical styles in these lists, which is pretty neat, and show’s the range of interests in our team of bloggers.
-Now, without further ado, here’s our first Best Albums of 2012 entry.
+There is quite a vast array of musical styles in these lists, which is pretty neat and shows the range of interests in our team of bloggers.
+Now, without further ado, here’s our first entry for the Best Albums of 2012.

-Given that I blog for a theatre company that does fresh interpretations of musical theatre, for AMT and know almost all the lyrics to many a musical, you would think that the bulk of music I listen to in my free time are show tunes.
+Given that I blog for a theatre company that does fresh interpretations of musical theatre, for AMT, and know almost all the lyrics to many a musical, you would think that the bulk of music I listen to in my free time is show tunes.
 However, I’ll let you in on a little secret – IT’S NOT!

 I love to listen to loud (mainly punk rock) music.
 The kind that your parents (well, my parents did anyway) would tell you to “TURN IT DOWN.”
-Which, perhaps my hearing would be better, I wouldn’t have as much fun listening to it as I do.
-And while 2012 did not see me purchase a myriad of new records, it did produce two new albums from (loud) bands I can not live with out….
+Perhaps my hearing would be better, but I wouldn’t have as much fun listening to it as I do.
+And while 2012 did not see me purchase a myriad of new records, it did produce two new albums from (loud) bands I can not live without:

 Not Your Kind of People – Garbage